-Should a representative score 6 or more, then they should discuss their position with the Chief Executive and Board Chair (or a member of the Executive Committee if it involves the Chief Executive or Board Chair) and consider whether the positions they hold provide a level of interest such that they may be perceived to have a conflict of interest.
-They should consider whether it is appropriate to stand down from one or more positions until their score drops to 5 or less.
+Should a representative score 6 or more, then he or she should discuss their position with the Chief Executive and Chair (or Vice-Chair if it involves the Chair) and consider whether the positions they hold provide a level of interest such that he or she may be perceived to have a conflict of interest.
+He or she should consider whether it is appropriate to stand down from one or more positions until their score drops to 5 or less.